byujiang/computational_physics/README.md

 - [3rd homeworks](homework-03.md)
 - [4th homeworks](homework-04.md)

-Given most guys not finishing the 4th homework, so no jobs are listed  above.
+Given most guys not finishing the 5th and 6th homeworks, so no jobs listed above.

 -----------